2nd Division (South Vietnam): 1973–1974

 Heavy PAVN attacks flared again on 3 and 4 August in the central district of Nghĩa Hành.
 In the hills south of the district town in the Cong Hoa Valley, the 118th RF Battalion was overrun following a heavy artillery concentration.
 Two battalions, one RF and the other from the 5th Regiment, were sent to reinforce the 118th, but they arrived too late to rescue the position.
-Trưởng and Nhut saw the hard-won gains of the summer slipping away.
-There were no spectacular PAVN/VC initiatives: just a gradual erosion of security as one small position after another fell to short, violent enemy assaults.
+Trưởng and Nhựt saw the hard-won gains of the summer slipping away.
+There were no spectacular PAVN initiatives: just a gradual erosion of security as one small position after another fell to short, violent enemy assaults.
 But with so few troops available, ARVN commanders could do little to halt the decline, much less restore the earlier situation.
 The first of the district headquarters to fall during the PAVN offensive was Minh Long when elements of the PAVN 52nd Brigade overran the two defending RF Companies on 17 August.
 Outposts held by the 15 local PF platoons collapsed quickly under the weight of PAVN artillery.
 A platoon of 105mm. artillery was soon out of action, its howitzers damaged by PAVN fire.
 A three-battalion ARVN relief force failed to make any headway, and PAVN trucks were seen hauling ammunition into Minh Long on 23 August.
 Three days after the fall of Minh Long.
-Nhut asked Trưởng for permission to withdraw the 70th Ranger Battalion from Gia Vuc, now completely isolated and exposed to PAVN attack.
-Nhut also wanted to pull the 68th and 69th Rangers out of Sơn Hà and Trà Bồng because these battalions had poor prospects for survival against heavy PAVN firepower.
+Nhựt asked Trưởng for permission to withdraw the 70th Ranger Battalion from Gia Vuc, now completely isolated and exposed to PAVN attack.
+Nhựt also wanted to pull the 68th and 69th Rangers out of Sơn Hà and Trà Bồng because these battalions had poor prospects for survival against heavy PAVN firepower.
 Trưởng understood, but he would not agree to abandoning any districts to the PAVN without a fight.
 Artillery fire on Gia Vuc began on 19 September, followed shortly by ground assaults.
 Five outposts fell, but the Rangers moved out quickly and retook three of them.
 But without artillery support or airstrikes due to bad weather and losing 50 men killed and as many wounded, the 70th Ranger Battalion was unable to hold.
 The camp fell on 21 September.
 Only 21 survivors eventually made it back to ARVN lines.
-Some help for beleaguered Quang Ngai Province appeared on 1 October when the 4th Regiment, returned to Chu Lai from its operations in the Quế Sơn Valley to try to recover the terrain lost to the PAVN south of Nghĩa Hành District Town.
+Some help for beleaguered Quảng Ngãi Province appeared on 1 October when the 4th Regiment, returned to Chu Lai from its operations in the Quế Sơn Valley to try to recover the terrain lost to the PAVN south of Nghĩa Hành District Town.
 Well entrenched, the PAVN had even moved a battery of 37mm antiaircraft guns to within 4 km of the district town, but the guns were soon destroyed by ARVN artillery.
 The PAVN force blocking the 4th Regiment's advance included three battalions of the 52nd Brigade.
 The 4th Regiment took heavy casualties but made no significant gains.